 The cleanser has a three year shelf life and must be used within 12 months of opening.

 Cutting to the chase, the performance of this product as a second step foam cleanser is for me, identical to the Brightening Pure Daily Foam.
-The scent is the only variation, which is in this case, is more floral, the Brightening one being overly herbal (which I personally prefer).
+The scent is the only variation, which in this case, is more floral, the Brightening one being overly herbal (which I personally prefer).
 Other than that, I observed the same results in terms of application and after effects, both a very good second step cleanser.

 Their composition is similar, both formulas made up of 99.5% plant material, employing the same major surfactant to deliver a gentle cleanse.
 The combination of botanical extracts and oils is different, although several are common to both versions (eg. Licorice, ginseng, mugwort, mulberry, grapefruit and skullcap).